Peter Storey: International career

+Despite being named by Arsenal fanatic Nick Hornby as the club's example of the one player that "most First Division teams ..[had in the 1970s]..who simply wasn't very good at football at all", Storey was the only player from Arsenal's Double-winning squad regularly to be capped by World Cup winning manager Alf Ramsey.
+His 19 caps stand in stark comparison to the paltry two won by John Radford, and four won by Bob McNab, all awarded by Ramsey.
+Charlie George's solitary cap and Ray Kennedy's 17 were all awarded by Ramsey's successors, and neither George Armstrong nor Peter Simpson ever won international honours.
+The other players in the Double winning squad were all from Scotland or Northern Ireland.

-Storey made his England debut under Alf Ramsey on 21 April 1971, in a 3–0 win over Greece at Wembley in a qualifying game for UEFA Euro 1972.
+Storey made his England debut on 21 April 1971, in a 3–0 win over Greece at Wembley in a qualifying game for UEFA Euro 1972.
 Despite at the time being used as a midfielder at club level he played at right-back as Ramsey wanted to assess his options at the full-back position; his rivals for the number 2 shirt were Keith Newton (Everton), Emlyn Hughes (Liverpool), Paul Reaney (Leeds United), Chris Lawler (Liverpool), and Paul Madeley (Leeds United).
 He almost did not play the game as Arsenal manager Bertie Mee ordered both Storey and teammate Bob McNab to pull out of the fixture to play a league game against Burnley the day before, but was allowed to play for England after coach Don Howe persuaded Mee to reconsider his decision.
 Storey picked up an assist in the match after providing the cross for Francis Lee's late header.
 His second cap came in a 1–0 British Home Championship win over Northern Ireland at Windsor Park, in which he played in midfield and man-marked George Best.